sobisonator/imp19c/map_data/pyParaMapEditor_imp19c/README.txt

 	 - Click on any field on the right-hand side to edit that field.
 	 	A changed field which has not yet been submitted will be coloured yellow.
 	 	Press <Return> to submit your change.
 This will be saved to your file.

+Info about fields:

+SettlementRank - determines whether a province is a "settlement" (rural) or a "city" (urban)

+Industrialisation - This uses the vanilla Civilisation value